-On August 31, 2019, the Company acquired the 100% of the shares of Praimit, S.A. de C.V. and Procesadora Laminin S.A. de C.V. (together "Vigar Group") for \$252,956; whereby SIGMA became the sole owner.
+During 2020, Sigma financial results for the period were not affected by acquisitions.
+However, results from the previous year include the effect from the acquisition of 100% of the shares of Praimit, S.A. de C.V. and Procesadora Laminin S.A. de C.V. (together "Vigar Group") on August 31, 2019.
 Vigar Group is a company dedicated to processing and selling fresh meat and is included in the Mexico segment.